Pretty-Good-Freedom-Tech/brainstorm/docs/INSTALLATION_INSTRUCTIONS.md

 3. Check for any error messages in the installation output

+Note that the `NEO4J_PASSWORD` variable in `/etc/brainstorm.conf` is set during setup.
+If you change your neo4j password afterwards, you'll need to manually update this file.

 There are some additional troubleshooting ideas in [Troubleshooting](TROUBLESHOOTING.md)

 ## 6. Update